Group-3-Charlie/AIctron/README.md

 python3 __init__.py
 ```

+### Frontend
-Then, you will need to run the following command in another terminal:
+For the frontend, run the following command in another terminal:

 ```bash
 npm run dev:web
 ```

-If you want to run the desktop app, then run this command in another terminal:
+Furthermore, run this command in another terminal if you want to run the desktop app :

 ```bash
 npm run dev:electron